 Wallace has three different known variations in the set.
 One features him wearing a baseball cap and two others have him without one.
 Of the two without a cap, one is an error (showing two lines of 1910 stats) and a second rarer version is a corrected card with only one line of stats for 1910.

 The bargain here is Wallace’s card depicting him with a cap.
 It’s by far the most common and is a good chance to pick up a Hall of Famer at a low price.
-Wallace’s ‘cap’ version can be found in decent condition for under $100.
+Wallace’s ‘cap’ version can be found in decent condition for around $100.

 The Chicago Cubs’ famous double play combination of Joe Tinker, Johnny Evers, and Frank Chance features three more Hall of Famers you can get on the cheap.
 Each has only one variation in the set and they don’t command nearly the attention that the set’s biggest stars like Ty Cobb, Cy Young, Christy Mathewson, or Walter Johnson, do.